swissup/swissup.github.io/m2/extensions/checkoutsuccess/installation.md

 category: Checkout Success
 ---

-# Checkout Success installation instructions
+# Installation instructions

-Please follow next steps to complete the installation:

- 1. Unpack extension archive into Magento root folder.
- 2. Run the following commands in terminal:

-    ```bash
-    cd <magento_root>
-    bin/magento module:enable\
-        Swissup_Core\
-        Swissup_Checkout\
-        Swissup_SubscriptionChecker\
-        Swissup_CheckoutSuccess
-    bin/magento setup:upgrade
-    ```

-That's all.
-Now you can enable and configure extension in `Stores > Configuration > Swissup Checkout > Success Page`
+{% include installation/m2/index.html %}

-#### After you install an extension you can go to:
+#### After installing the extension you can go to:

 * [Settings][settings]